JYProjs/patentpy/docs/patentpy_development.rst

 Release Info
 ------------
+Current Version 0.1.2 fixes bug when unzipping zip file downloaded from USPTO bulk patent website due to incorrect filename/path

-Current version 0.1.1 supports both TXT and XML conversions of USPTO bulk patent data (Full Text - no images) to csv and dataframe format.
+Version >= 0.1.1 supports both TXT and XML conversions of USPTO bulk patent data (Full Text - no images) to csv and dataframe format.
 This includes patent data from January of 1976 to present.

 Contribute
 ----------

+We welcome all feedback!
 To contribute to patentpy, you can create issues for any bugs/suggestions on the `issues page <https://github.com/JYProjs/patentpy/issues>`_.
 You can also fork the patentpy repository and create pull requests to add features you think will be useful for users.

 Citation